 The late Irish-born American writer Frank McCourt earned acclaim and won the Pulitzer Prize for Angela’s Ashes (1996), his grim memoir of a childhood spent partly in Limerick and partly in Brooklyn.
 The book is very controversial in Ireland, however; many in Limerick claim it is not an accurate representation of the city during that time.

 Man of Aran (directed by Robert Flaherty, 1934) is a “docufiction” about life on the Aran Islands.
 Long respected as a documentary, it’s now known that much of it was staged by its American director.
-Still, it’s an interesting look at what the islands looked like in the early 20th century.
+Still, it’s an interesting view on what the islands looked like in the early 20th century.

 Virtually unknown today, Maeve (directed by John Davis/Pat Murphy, 1982) is a fascinating piece of Irish independent film from the early 1980s, following an Irish expat in England who decides to return to strife-torn Northern Ireland.